 Lower growth rates reflect embedded inefficiencies

-National health spending in 2013 increased 3.6%, consistent with growth rates seen since the onset of the “Great Recession” in 2008.3 Expenditures of $2.9 trillion represent 17.4% of the national GDP.
+National health spending in 2013 increased 3.6 percent, consistent with growth rates seen since the onset of the “Great Recession” in 2008.3 Expenditures of $2.9 trillion represent 17.4 percent of the national GDP.
 A&M believes the high rate of baseline spending, combined with annual incremental outlays of $102 billion, is a better indicator of embedded care delivery inefficiency and ineffectiveness than the less imposing annual percent change.

 Touted Pioneer ACO cost savings may stem from market attributes

 The CMS Pioneer Accountable Care Organizations (ACO) Model, launched in January 2012 with 32 participants, was designed for providers experienced with care coordination across multiple settings.
 Year 1 results highlighted improved quality scores for ACO participants relative to their Fee-for-Service (FFS) peers (risk-adjusted re-admissions, patient / caregiver satisfaction, preventive health, at-risk population management).
-18 of 32 Pioneer ACOs (56%) also had lower costs, but only 13 of 32 (38%) had sufficiently lowered costs to generate shared savings.
+Eighteen of 32 Pioneer ACOs (56 percent) also had lower costs, but only 13 of 32 (38 percent) had sufficiently lowered costs to generate shared savings.
 Nine ACOs dropped out after Year 1 indicating the challenge of reducing costs to target levels within 12 months, especially among already relatively efficient providers.
 4

-Year 2 results also highlighted improved quality scores for ACO participants relative to their FFS peers; 14 of 23 (61%) had lower costs, but only 11 of 23 (48%) had sufficiently lowered costs to generate shared savings.
+Year 2 results also highlighted improved quality scores for ACO participants relative to their FFS peers; 14 of 23 (61 percent) had lower costs, but only 11 of 23 (48 percent) had sufficiently lowered costs to generate shared savings.
 Four ACOs dropped out after or during Year 2.
-According to a Brooking Institute analysis, the average per capita Medicare spending in the metropolitan area of those ACOs in the red circle (higher savings, average quality scores) was $11,544 - significantly above the average Pioneer ACO county of $10,384.5 The data suggests that higher levels of baseline spending (reflective of local market provider inefficiency or ineffectiveness) may be more important than actual performance to generate shared savings.
+According to a Brooking Institute analysis, the average per capita Medicare spending in the metropolitan area of those ACOs in the red circle (higher savings, average quality scores) was $11,544 — significantly above the average Pioneer ACO county of $10,384.5 The data suggest that higher levels of baseline spending (reflective of local market provider inefficiency or ineffectiveness) may be more important than actual performance to generate shared savings.